My first experience with peanut butter stout was Belching Beaver’s classic peanut butter stout. These guys…

 A lot of engineering goes into these units to make them durable enough to function outside.
 They’re going to cost you anywhere from $400 to $5000.

-Our recommendation for an outdoor kegerator: KC7000SSTRIP Kegerator by Edgestar
+Outdoor Kegerator: KC7000SSTRIP Kegerator by Edgestar

 This freestanding kegerator has a tough protective stainless steel construction for extra durability.
 You’ll need a cannon blast to get past its defenses.
 Another nice feature is it has multiple taps option.

 Are You Ready for Maintenance Work?

 The cleaner your kegerator is, the better your beer’s taste will be.
 Experts recommend cleaning the draft beer lines every two weeks with a caustic cleaning agent.
 Every three months, clean the kegerator with acid to get rid of the beer stone.
 Properly balancing your draft system isn’t very difficult, you just have to get used to cleaning it now and then.